A multi-modal approach for identifying schizophrenia using cross-modal attention: Feature extraction

 \section{Feature extraction}

-The audio recordings in the database include the speech of both the interviewer and the subjects.
-The audio recordings were transcribed and diarized by a third-party transcription service.
-Following that, the speech samples from the subjects' (long) sessions were segmented into small chunks with a minimum duration of a chunk being 5~seconds following Siriwardena et al. \cite{siriwardena2021multimodal}.
+The audio recordings in the database include the speech of both the interviewer and the subjects and are transcribed and diarized manually by a third-party transcription service.
+The speech corresponding to the subject is extracted (using the time stamps in the transcripts) and are segmented into small chunks with a minimum duration of 5~seconds as in \cite{siriwardena2021multimodal}.

-As audio-based features, vocal tract variables (TVs) were extracted from acoustic signals of the segmented audio recordings using an acoustic-to-articulatory speech-inversion system \cite{siriwardena2022secret}.
+As audio-based features, vocal tract variables (TVs) were extracted from the acoustic signals of the segmented audio recordings using an acoustic-to-articulatory speech-inversion system \cite{siriwardena2022secret}.
 A total of 6 TVs were extracted.
-In addition, two other glottal parameters, aperiodicity and periodicity were also extracted using an APP (Aperiodicity, Periodicity, and Pitch) detector \cite{deshmukh} as they have proved to improve the performance in detecting mental health disorders \cite{seneviratne2020extended} when used alongside the 6~TVs.
-Since previous studies in detecting mental health disorders (depression and schizophrenia) \cite{siriwardena2021multimodal, 10.1145/3347320.3357688} have shown that the Mel-Frequency Cepstral Coefficients (MFCCs) and TVs have outperformed features like extended Geneva Minimalistic Acoustic Parameter Set (eGeMAPS) \cite{7160715} and DEEP SPECTRUM features \cite{amiriparian17_interspeech} in audio-based prediction tasks, those features were not used.
-Baseline models were also trained using self-supervised audio features like Wav2Vec \cite{10.5555/3495724.3496768} and HuBERT\cite{DBLP:journals/corr/abs-2106-07447} to compare the performance of our audio model.
+In addition, two other glottal parameters, aperiodicity, and periodicity were also extracted using an Aperiodicity, Periodicity, and Pitch detector \cite{deshmukh}.
+This voicing information has been shown to improve the accuracy of the speech inversion system that estimates the 6 TVs \cite{siriwardena2022secret} and the accuracy of mental health classification systems\cite{seneviratne2020extended}.
+Since previous studies in detecting mental health disorders (depression and schizophrenia) \cite{siriwardena2021multimodal, 10.1145/3347320.3357688} have shown that the Mel-Frequency Cepstral Coefficients (MFCCs) and TVs outperform features like extended Geneva Minimalistic Acoustic Parameter Set (eGeMAPS) \cite{7160715} and DEEP SPECTRUM features \cite{amiriparian17_interspeech} in audio-based prediction tasks, those features were not used.
+However, baseline models were also trained using self-supervised audio features like Wav2Vec \cite{10.5555/3495724.3496768} and HuBERT\cite{DBLP:journals/corr/abs-2106-07447} for comparison.

+Openface~2.0: Facial Behaviour Analysis toolkit \cite{baltrusaitis2018openface} was used to extract 10 Facial Action Units (FAUs) that capture the coordination of lip and near-lip movements when the subjects are speaking \cite{prince2015facial} from the video recordings.
+The extracted FAUs were used for the classification models.